Quantization of a Black-Hole Gravity: geometrodynamics and the quantum phase-space formalism: For : the interior of the black hole

 The quantization of a gravitational model is useful to investigate domains in Planck-scale where gravity plays an essential role.
-In this paper, we will focus on the region around the singularity $b=0$, or equivalently, $\beta=0$.
+In this paper, we will focus on the region around the singularity inside the event horizon.
 For this reason, we will choose $\sigma = -1$, which corresponds to the interior of the black hole.

-Considering the solution \eqref{gen_solution}, from the boundary conditions, we must have $N_{2} = 0$ and $\nu \in \mathbb{N}$, otherwise the solution is not well-defined at the origin ($\beta = 0$) \cite{Abramowitz.1964}.
+Considering the solution \eqref{gen_solution} and the boundary conditions of the Hilbert space, we must have $N_{2} = 0$ and $\nu \in \mathbb{N}$, otherwise the solution is not well-defined at the origin ($\beta = 0$) \cite{Abramowitz.1964}.
 Therefore, renaming $\nu = n$, from \eqref{nu}, we obtain a discrete energy spectrum for the system:

 And thus, the wave-function that describes the black-hole system is,